GAIN PEACE OF MIND.

 Beyond the numbers.

 I work with women whom I call “Humble Female Superstars”.
-You’ve worked hard and ascended to a Director or VP level position at a leading Bay Area public company like LinkedIn/Microsoft, Clorox, and Visa.
+You’ve worked hard and ascended to a mid-level or senior position at a public (or soon-to-be public) Bay Area company.
 You’ve dutifully contributed to your 401(k) over the years.
 And you have a basic understanding of your equity comp, whether ESPP, RSUs, or stock options.

 You’ve been meaning to contact a financial planner, but something held you back: a demanding job, or even negative emotions like dread or embarrassment.
 Whatever it is, you’re now ready to find a trusted financial planner to help you to meet your goals.
 As a CERTIFIED FINANCIAL PLANNER®, I believe in an open, collaborative, and non-judgmental approach to: (1) discovering your goals and dreams, and (2) creating a financial plan customized to YOU.